The Return of the King (1980 film): Plot

 At the same time, Gondor's neighbouring country, Rohan, battles Sauron's forces in the Battle of Pelennor Fields, but its King, Théoden, is killed by the Witch-king of Angmar.
-Theoden's niece Éowyn, who had disguised herself as a man to take part in the battle, kills the Witch-king with help from the Hobbit Merry Brandybuck, momentarily defeating Sauron's armies.
-Those forces momentarily rally upon the arrival of the black fleet coming from the west, the despairing vision of which drove Denethor to his suicide, but their morale shatters upon realizing that fleet is under the command of Prince Aragorn of Gondor.
+Theoden's niece Éowyn, who had disguised herself as a man to take part in the battle, kills the Witch-king with help from the Hobbit Merry Brandybuck, temporarily defeating Sauron's armies.
+Those forces momentarily rally upon the arrival of the black fleet coming from the west, the despairing vision of which drove Denethor to his suicide, but their morale shatters when they realise the fleet is under the command of Prince Aragorn of Gondor.
 Upon his own arrival, Aragorn, heir to the throne of Gondor, plans to confront Sauron at the Black Gate.
 Here, he quarrels with the Mouth of Sauron and the two armies prepare for battle.

 On Mount Doom, Frodo succumbs to the Ring's power and puts it on, becoming invisible.
 Sam discovers Gollum and Frodo fighting over the Ring, which results in Gollum's biting off Frodo's finger to claim it.
 While dancing with joy at the retrieval of his "precious", Gollum falls into the lava of Mount Doom, taking the Ring with him.
 The Ring is destroyed, and Sauron perishes.
 Sam and Frodo are rescued by the Eagles from the erupting Mount Doom.
 A few months later, Aragorn is crowned King of Gondor.